 What's the difference between cp and rsync for backups?

-cp copies everything every time — simple but slow on large folders. rsync only transfers files that have changed, making it significantly faster for repeated backups.
+cp copies everything every time — simple but slow on large folders. rsync only transfers files that have changed, making it significantly faster for repeated backups of large directories.
 For daily backups of large directories, rsync is the right choice.
 For small folders or one-time copies, cp is fine.
+For MySQL or MariaDB, neither tool captures a consistent state during active writes — use the MySQL database backup script instead.

 How do I verify my backup script is working?